Involvement in the community, both in Milngavie and elsewhere, is a

 This merged Company,

-attached to Cairns Church and other Milngavie churches, meets in St Luke's Church Halls
+attached to Cairns Church and other Milngavie churches, meets in St Luke's Church Halls.

 Anchor Boys